Academic Catalog

 • Minnesota State Law requires that any person who provides services that involve direct patient contact with patients and residents at a healthcare facility licensed by the Minnesota Department of Health have a background study conducted by the state.

-Before starting the OTD program, students must complete 85 credits. this includes all DPT prerequisites, liberal arts core requirements, and coursework in the major field of study.
-The curricula listed below indicates the undergraduate coursework a student must complete by the end of their junior year.
+Before starting the PT program, students must complete 85 credits and ALL requirements noted here: all DPT prerequisites, liberal arts core requirements, and major coursework in the field of study.
+The curricula below includes the undergraduate coursework a student must complete by the end of their junior year.

 Students who are admitted into the DPT program will take graduate level coursework in their senior year, which will count towards their undergraduate and graduate program requirements.